mcross1882/watfile/README.md

 If so you are in the right place!
 This simple bash script will encrypt your files in a password protected zip file that is randomly named to a Top 200 song!

+#### Installation

+Make sure you have the following commands installed on your machine

+- `openssl` this is used to randomly generate the password
+- `zip` this is used to encrypt/compress the files
+- `jq` this is used to parse the json files (https://stedolan.github.io/jq/)

 #### Usage

 ```